 Omineca Mining Division of north-central British Columbia, Canada.
 One kilometre north of Centerra Gold’s Kemess East deposit.

-Historical magnetic, radiometric and induced-polarization surveys, soil and rock geochemical surveys and shallow diamond drilling outline several notable targets for the discovery of a Cu-Au porphyry-style mineral system.
-The Main Target Area lies one kilometre north of the Kemess East deposit, along the east side of the Kemess East Offset Fault projected northward.
-Serengeti’s 100% owned UDS property hosts a quartz-sericite-pyrite phyllic alteration zone which was the focus of drilling in 2017, and is interpreted to vector toward the Atty property.
+Historical magnetic, radiometric and induced-polarization (IP) surveys, soil and rock geochemical surveys and shallow diamond drilling outline several notable targets for the discovery of a Cu-Au porphyry-style mineral system.
+The Kemess East Offset Target lies one kilometre north of the Kemess East deposit, along the east side of the Kemess East Offset Fault.
+Serengeti’s adjacent 100% owned UDS property hosts a quartz-sericite-pyrite phyllic alteration zone which was the focus of drilling in 2017 and is interpreted to vector toward the Atty property.

 The Atty property is underlain by Hazelton and Takla Group volcanic rocks and intrusive rocks of the Black Lake Suite, the latter of which host the Kemess Cu-Au deposits.
-The Kemess East deposit, discovered between 2007 and 2014, is a “blind” deep Cu-Au porphyry deposit without any mineralized outcroppings or visually distinctive gossans such as at Kemess Underground.
-Drilling at Kemess East ranges from 1,000 to >1,500 metres below surface.
 Kemess East is cut off on the eastern side by the Kemess East Offset Fault, which is believed to have transposed a portion of the deposit toward the north.

-The Main Target Area at Atty, which was the locus of interest to Serengeti, may host the faulted eastern portion of the Kemess East deposit, which may occur in the vicinity of the Atty Gossan and Kem showings, as well as the anomalies outlined in the 2007 Titan IP data.
+The Kemess East Offset Target (KEOT) at Atty, which was the locus of interest to Serengeti, may host the faulted eastern portion of the Kemess East deposit, which may occur in the vicinity of the Atty Gossan and Kem showings, as well as the anomalies outlined in the 2007 Titan IP data.
 Work completed by Serengeti in 2018 confirmed the presence of the KEOT through ground IP surveys, detailed surface mapping and relogging and geochemical analysis of historical drill core.

 Plans Moving Forward